 environments.
 A feature is

-prod-ready if it means the following general
+prod-ready if it meets the following criteria:

 - A meaningful amount of users (generally >50) have been using the feature in a production environment for sustained periods without issue.